MaxGitHubRep/Games/README.md

  ---

- ## Tiles
+ ## Bugs

-  - Tiles is a game in which a tile will fall from the top of the screen down to the bottom, and the user must interact with it before it hits the bottom.
-This game uses animations and keyboard listeners.
+  - Bugs is a game which encourporates singleplayer and multiplayer aspects in the form of bugs and worms in a snake-like retro game.

  ---